koh-gt/ferriteclassic-core/doc/JSON-RPC-interface.md

 chain state at the time of the call.

 Wallet RPCs will return the latest chain state consistent with prior non-wallet RPCs.
-The effects of all blocks (and transactions in blocks) at the time of the call is reflected in the state of all wallet transactions.
+The effeccts of all blocks (and transactions in blocks) at the time of the call is reflected in the state of all wallet transactions.
 For example, if a block contains transactions that conflicted with mempool transactions, the wallet would reflect the removal of these mempool transactions in the state.